What city is Auschwitz in Poland (The city of Peace)

 In the post-war years, the names of many people became symbols of the anti-German resistance movement - including Helena Ptotnicka and Janina Kajtoch, one of the pioneers of smuggling food aid to Auschwitz prisoners;

-The inhabitants of the town and tourists visiting Oswiecim can take advantage of the wide offer of periodic events at national and international range.
+The inhabitants of the town and tourists visiting Oswiecim can take advantage of the wide offer of periodic events at the national and international range.
 Among the most popular and respected are: Amateur Film Festival "Kochać człowieka," folk festival Beskidy Culture Week and organized from 2010 Life Festival.

 The whole area of the city of Oswięcim and the surrounding villages is a topography of remembrance, full of memorial sites of the Auschwitz victims and the resistance movement heroes in the years 1939-1945.